slvhuang/Final-Project-NLP/README.md

 ## Unveiling the AI Frontier: Insights for Predicting Industry Disruption and Job Transformation

-- Executive Summary
-  - High-level summary of the background and project objectives
-- Methodology & Source Data Overview
-  - NLP techniques utilized and overview of the data source
 - Text Cleaning & Article Filtering
   - Data preprocessing, cleaning, and filtering relevant articles
 - Topic Detection